 Students in the program receive substantial individual attention from faculty.
 There are opportunities for students to do research and publish on their own or with faculty, as well as opportunities for meeting important scholars and writers at both on-campus and off-campus conferences and events.
 In addition, graduate assistants gain valuable professional experience as editors, scholars or instructors.

-Admission to the program requires a bachelor’s degree from an accredited institution, a cumulative GPA of 3.0 or higher (4.0 scale) on all undergraduate work, a score of 156 or higher on the verbal section of the revised GRE (or a score of 550 or higher on the Verbal section of the previous version of the GRE) with a score of 4.5 or higher on the GRE Analytical Writing test, and an undergraduate major in English.
+Admission to the program requires a bachelor’s degree from an accredited institution, a cumulative GPA of 3.0 or higher (4.0 scale) on all undergraduate work, and an undergraduate major in English.
 This must also be supported by a writing sample and two letters of recommendation from referees who know the student’s work well and are prepared to comment on its quality.

 Welcome to the Master of Arts in English